CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 ### View Changes to Physical Components

-Because components are often changed, NetQ enables you to determine what, if any, changes have been made to the physical components on your devices.
+Because components are often changed, NetQ enables you to determine what, if any, changes you made to the physical components on your devices.
 This can be helpful during deployments or upgrades.

 You can select how far back in time you want to go, or select a time range using the between keyword.
 Note that time values must include units to be valid.
-If no changes are found, a "No matching cable records found" message is displayed.
+If there are no changes, a "No matching cable records found" message appears.

 This example illustrates each of these scenarios for all devices in the network.